rreece/rreece.github.io/outline-of-philosophy/ethics.md

 -   Ethical naturalism
 -   Game theory
 -   "The problem of what to do next" - David Deutsch ([yt](https://www.youtube.com/watch?v=J21QuHrIqXg), [txt](http://www.bretthall.org/david-deutsch--sam-harris.html))
+-   Victor Kraft (1880-1975) - the positivist with ethics!

 See the outline on [Naturalism](naturalism.html#ethical-naturalism).